Overview

 After completing this educational activity, participants will be able to do the following:

-- Cite the evidence supporting the role of traditional and new lipid-lowering agents in the prevention of stroke.
+- Describe the therapeutic evidence and controversies supporting the role of thrombolysis and recent anticoagulant use in the prevention of stroke.